SAM-Research/sam-instant-messenger/README.md

           Print help
 ```

-prefix the command with `RUST_LOG=info` if you want the server to output info messages
+prefix the command with `RUST_LOG=info` if you want the server to output info messages or set it in the json config

 ## JSON Configuration